Laissez Faire Leadership Style: the basics

 Managers have very little personal influence and delegate almost everything.
 In that sense, it is similar to facilitative leadership.
 Facilitating leaders trust that with the resources they offer, their employees are able to function independently.

-Laissez Faire leadership is an extremely passive approach to leadership with a high level of freedom.
+This leadership Style is an extremely passive approach to leadership with a high level of freedom.

 Laissez-faire leaders also offer certain resources, but do not supervise the process and trust that employees can work towards solutions on their own.
 That means that employees are on their own.
 They decide for themselves what the right and wrong ways of doing things are.